Educational Support

 Removing Barriers to Learning

-First to donate to the Emergency Fund, when schools shut down during Covid, MAGIC provided school supplies and 11 highly subsidized laptops to Bucks County Community College students who could not access library computers so they could quickly adapt to online learning.
+First to donate to the Emergency Fund, when schools shut down during COVID, MAGIC provided school supplies and 11 highly subsidized laptops to Bucks County Community College students who could not access library computers, enabling them to quickly adapt to online learning.
+MAGIC has continued to contribute to the Emergency Fund annually.

-For the past three years, the Centennial Farmer’s Market at Klinger Middle School has served thousands in the community.
+For the past five years, the Centennial Farmer’s Market at Klinger Middle School has served thousands of community members.
 Many families need the most basic back-to-school items.
-Along with Glenn M. Davis of Benchmark Lending and Oxford PharmaGenesis, MAGIC supplied students with over 1,100 backpacks and 1,000 school supply kits.
+In partnership with community partners, MAGIC provided students with more than 1,850 backpacks and school supply kits.

-Before a child even starts the school day, a warm coat can make a big difference.
-Many families struggle to fill this basic need.
-The Warm Kids, Warm Hearts program has provided over 850 free coats to toddlers through teens in our community.
+Before a child begins the school day, wearing a warm coat can significantly impact their comfort and well-being.
+Unfortunately, many families struggle to meet this basic need.
+The Warm Kids, Warm Hearts program has provided over 1,200 free coats to children and teens in our community.

 Funding the Future